The People Of Manchester Are Responding To The Concert Attack With Acts Of Kindness

 He added: "Every race, every religion, every colour, we stand together for kindness and goodness and denounce this terrible act."

+Even the phone store EE offered to let people charge their phones or call a loved ones.

 Locals rushed to donate blood to help those severely injured during the attack.
-Although, blood services have now said no more donations are needed.
+Blood services have now said no more donations are needed.

 Sikh temples opened their doors to offer free food and accommodation.